 Since your name appears on the application, you understand that you are establishing an Individual Retirement Account (IRA) (under section 408(a) of the Internal Revenue Code) to provide for your retirement and for the support of your beneficiaries after your death.
 The Trustee named on the application has given you the disclosure statement under the Income Tax Regulations under section 408(i) of the Code.
 You have deposited with the Trustee the sum indicated on the application, in cash.
+In case of a transfer contribution, a rollover contribution or a recharacterized contribution, it may be in kind or in cash.
 You and the Trustee make the following agreement with the following terms: